yehia67/documentation/ict/0.1/how-to-guides/getting-started-api.md

 # Get started with the Ict REST API

-**The Ict REST API allows you to programatically configure a node, download the latest Ict Java file, update IXI modules, as well as access data from neighbors, log messages, and IXI modules.**
+**The Ict REST API allows you to configure a node, download the latest Ict Java file, update IXI modules, as well as access data from neighbors, log messages, and IXI modules.**

-In the following guide, you'll use Node.js to send an HTTP POST request for the following:
+In the following guide, you'll use Node.js to send an HTTP POST request for the following information:

 * The version of the Ict software that a node is running
 * The default values of the configuration parameters